BleedingBrains/scorpproxy/README.md

 scorpproxy
 ==========

-The project is the proxy server writthen in python.
+The project is the proxy server writthen in Java.